defgsus/clipig/docs/walkthrough.md

 Clearly, [CLIP](https://github.com/openai/CLIP/) does not get a good view of the whole image but just assembles parts of it without the knowledge of how they relate to each other.
+It's perfectly fine for textures and fantasy wallpapers but let's see if we can create a good composition in higher resolution.

 The [random_scale](reference.md#targetstransformsrandom_scale)
 transformation allows us to *'zoom'* in or out of the image so we can show [CLIP](https://github.com/openai/CLIP/) a mixture of the whole image and details of it.

-Imagine a zoom, or scale, of **0.5** on the trained image.
+Imagine a zoom, or scale, of **0.5** on the training image.
 That would mean that [CLIP](https://github.com/openai/CLIP/) sees twice as much in each direction or 4 times as much in the whole.
-Exactly or new resolution.
+Exactly our new resolution.
 Of course it would not look better than resizing an image to a larger resolution with some bilinear filtering.
 Well, not entirely.
 The noise and artifacts are of higher